EAN 13 Barcode Information & FAQ

 Advantages of EAN-13 barcodes

-Easy processing of inwards goods with an integrated and developed barcoding system
+- Easy processing of inward goods with an integrated and developed barcoding system